hoidn/BMAD-METHOD/MULTI_AGENT_ORCHESTRATION_V1.1_SPEC.md

 - Provider parameters: `model: "${context.model_name}"`
 - Conditional values: `left: "${steps.Previous.output}"`
 - Dependency paths: `depends_on.required: ["data/${context.dataset}/*.csv"]`

+Variable substitution applies to `provider_params` values.
+It does not occur inside `env` values.

 Where Variables Are NOT Substituted:
 - File contents: The contents of files referenced by `input_file`, `output_file`, or any other file parameters are passed as-is without variable substitution